gbrdead/silo/README.md

 - The `textbook` and `syncless` implementations in the different languages are 100% equivalent and can be used for inter-runtime comparisons.
 - The best mostly non-blocking implementations can also be used for inter-runtime comparisons.
+- The `serial` implementations can be used for single-threaded comparisons.

 ### Unstable measurements

 Some of the implementations for a given language/runtime do not yield stable measurements, i.e. the results vary too much.
 The possible reasons are:
-- A synchronization primitive (mutex) abruptly lowering its performance at arbitrary moments.
+- A synchronization primitive (mutex) abruptly lowering its throughput at arbitrary moments.
-- Unfair scheduler (for the `syncless` implementation).
-With such a scheduler the more privileged threads finish too early and the CPUs are not fully utilized for a random amount of time.
+- Unfair scheduler for the `syncless` implementation - with such a scheduler the more privileged threads finish too early and then the CPUs are not fully utilized for a random amount of time until the less privileged threads finish their work.
 - Non-deterministic characteristics of the runtime (e.g. the JIT compiler and the garbage collector of the JVM).
 In general, even when deemed stable, Java's measurements are noticeably less stable than C++' and Rust's ones.

 Implementations with inherently unstable measurements should not be trusted too much for comparisons.
 Such results will be shown ~~striken through~~.